French Mortgage Factsheet and FAQ

 Maximum Loan-to-Value (LTV)

 How much can you borrow?
-The maximum LTV in France depends on residency and financial profile.
+The maximum loan-to-value ratio in France depends on residency and financial profile.
 Non-resident foreign buyers typically receive around 50–75% LTV, meaning a 25–50% down payment is required.
 Practically, many non-EU buyers find LTVs around 60–70% common.
 French residents (or EU citizens with local income) can often borrow up to 85% and sometimes even 100% of the property price (though 100% loans usually require excellent credentials or additional guarantees).

 Interest-only loans and LTV: Interest-only ("in fine") mortgages generally offer lower LTVs, often around 50–60%, as the principal isn’t reduced during the term.
 Overall, plan for a substantial deposit—typically 20–40% for foreign buyers.
 Higher LTVs may be possible with strong income, low debts, or additional collateral.